-Name of pupil:

-When I use the school's ICT systems (like computers) and get onto the internet in school I will:

-- Ask a teacher or adult if I can do so before using them - Only use websites that a teacher or adult has told me or allowed me to use - Tell my teacher immediately if: - I click on a website by mistake - o I receive messages from people I don't know - o I find anything that may upset or harm me or my friends (butterfly feelings) - Use school computers for schoolwork only - Be kind to others and not upset or be rude to them - Look after the school ICT equipment and tell a teacher straight away if something is broken or not working properly - Only use the username and password I have been given - Try my hardest to remember my username and password - Never share my password with anyone, including my friends - Never give my personal information (my name, address, or telephone numbers) to anyone without the permission of my teacher or parent/carer - · Save my work on the school network - Check with my teacher before I print anything - Log off or shut down a computer when I have finished using it

-I agree that the school will monitor the websites I visit and that there will be consequences if I don't follow the rules.

-Signed (pupil): Date:

-Parent/carer agreement : I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
+PUPILS AND PARENTS/CARERS Name of pupil: When I use the school's ICT systems (like compwill: outers) and get onto the internet in school I Ask a teacher or adult if I can do so before using ng them Only use websites that a teacher or adult has to old me or allowed me to use • Tell my teacher immediately if: o I click on a website by mis take o I receive messages from people I don't know ${\circ}$ I find anything that may upset or $^{\circ}$ harm me or my friends (butterfly feelings) Use school computers for schoolwork only Be kind to others and not upset or be rude to them Look after the school ICT equipment and tell a teacher straight away if something is broken or not working properly Only use the username and password I have b Try my hardest to remember my username and Never share my password with anyone, including Never give my personal information (my name, without the permission of my teacher or parent) I password ng my friends address, or telephone numbers) to anyone Save my work on the school network Check with my teacher before I print anything Log off or shut down a computer when I have fill agree that the school will monitor the websites I don't follow the rules.
+9 Signed (pupil): Date: Parent/carer agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
 I agree to the conditions set out above for pupils using the school's ICT systems and internet and will make sure my child understands these.
 Signed (parent/carer): Date: